ahussa8/Tilt-Sensor-LED-Indicator/README.md

-# Tilt Sensor LED Indicator – ME331 Project 1
+# Tilt Sensor LED Indicator – ME 331 Project 1

 This project implements a tilt-sensing circuit using a pull-up resistor configuration on an Arduino.
 It reads input from a tilt sensor and uses code to control two LEDs based on tilt state.